-(Source: Technical Report Number 5: Brightness of Illuminated Advertisements, Institute of Lighting Engineers, 2001).
+(Source: Professional Lighting Guide 05: The Brightness of Illuminated Advertisements, Institute of Lighting Professionals, 2015).

-- 4.7.2930 The zones are described as: - Zone E1: Intrinsically dark areas. - Zone E2: Low district brightness areas (e.g. rural-urban fringe). - Zone E3: Medium district brightness areas (e.g. district and local centres and urban areas).
+- 4.7.30 The zones are described as: - Zone E1: Intrinsically dark areas. - Zone E2: Low district brightness areas (e.g. rural-urban fringe). - Zone E3: Medium district brightness areas (e.g. district and local centres and urban areas). - Zone E4: High district brightness areas (e.g. the core of the centre).

-• Zone E4: High district brightness areas (e.g. the core of the centre).
 In some circumstances, particularly where listed buildings and conservation areas are concerned, illumination levels may need to be reduced, although this will be determined on a case-by-case basis.
-The general preference in most cases is for advertisements to be illuminated externally, e.g. through spotlight, rather than internally.
+Please see the comments in paragraph 4.7.26 about illumination.

-4.7.3031 There is an overlap between this policy and OU5 on shopfronts, and, in some cases, both policies will apply.
+4.7.31 There is an overlap between this policy and OU5 on shopfronts, and, in some cases, both policies will apply.